Eschatologue/CM_wiki/docs/class/bard/swords.md

 :   The attack deals extra damage equals to one roll of your Bardic Die.
 Moreover, each creature of your choice within 5 feet of you also take damage equals one roll of your Bardic Die.

 **Mobile Flourish**
 :   The attack deals extra damage equals to one roll of your Bardic Die.
 You can also push the target up to a number of feet equal to three times the number you roll on that die, rounded to the nearest 5 foot increment.
-You can then immediately take a move up to your **:rsc-spd: Speed**{ .em } to an unoccupied space within 5 feet of the target.
-This movement does not provoke **:rsc-r: Opportunity Attack**{.rsc}.
+You can then immediately Teleport to an unoccupied space within 5 feet of the target.

 ### Level 6: Extra Attack